What is Tracleer?

 If you are the parent or caregiver of a female child taking this medicine, talk to the child's doctor once you notice any signs of puberty (breast development or pubic hair), even if menstrual periods have not yet begun.

-Bosentan is usually taken 2 times per day.
+Tracleer is usually taken 2 times per day.
 Your doctor may change your dose after 4 weeks of treatment.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Use the medicine exactly as directed.

-You may take bosentan with or without food.
+You may take Tracleer with or without food.

-Bosentan can cause severe liver problems.
-Your liver function will need to be tested before you start taking bosentan, and again each month during your treatment.
+Tracleer can cause severe liver problems.
+Your liver function will need to be tested before you start taking this medicine, and again each month during your treatment.

-Your blood cells may also need to be tested during treatment and for up to 3 months after you stop taking this medicine.
+Your blood cells may also need to be tested during treatment and for up to 3 months after you stop taking Tracleer.

-You should not stop using bosentan suddenly.
+You should not stop using Tracleer suddenly.
 Stopping suddenly may make your condition worse.
 Follow your doctor's instructions about tapering your dose.

 Store at room temperature away from moisture and heat.